Inowusearchbtw/Mayos/README.md

-U forgot to add a readme TwT\n
+U forgot to add a readme TwT

 I cba rn